Hyperion (Simmons novel): Adaptations

 In 2009, Scott Derrickson was set to direct Hyperion Cantos for Warner Bros. and Graham King, with Trevor Sands penning the script to blend Hyperion and The Fall of Hyperion into one film.
 In 2011, actor Bradley Cooper expressed interest in taking over the adaptation.
-On June 10, 2015 it was announced that TV channel Syfy will produce a mini-series based on the Hyperion Cantos with the involvement of Cooper and King.
-In November 2021, it was announced that Warner Bros. and Bradley Cooper would instead be developing Hyperion as a film.
+On June 10, 2015 it was announced that TV channel Syfy would be producing a mini-series based on the Hyperion Cantos with the involvement of Cooper and King.
+In November 2021, it was announced that Warner Bros, and Bradley Cooper would instead be developing Hyperion as a film.